UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 right-unit-law-horizontal-concat-Id² = right-unit-ap-binary (_∙_)
 ```

-Horizontal concatination satisfies an additional "2-dimensional" unit law (on
+Horizontal concatenation satisfies an additional "2-dimensional" unit law (on
 both the left and right) induced by the unit laws on the boundary 1-paths.

 ```agda